-The mission of the Society is described briskly in the early menus:
+The mission of the Gourmet Society is described briskly in the early menus as follows:

 A dinner club of gourmets and cosmopolites.
 Six or seven dinners per season at different selected dining places.
 Membership open to all who have palates aesthetically sensitive to good food and drink, and who have imagination enough to cherish the gourmet tradition.

-The Gourmet Society’s menus are notable for their annotations of the foods served or the related cultural traditions.
-Sometimes a recipe was included, as in the menu above.
-Frederick had spent time in New Orleans absorbing the variations of Oysters Rockefeller, and decided on his own version to offer the gathering.
-He noted the bivalves used: Robbin’s Island Box oysters.
-It may interest readers to know that Robbin’s Island, in Peconic Bay, L.I., is still noted for oysters.
+Frederick had spent time in New Orleans absorbing variations of Oysters Rockefeller, and decided on his own version for the 1939 gathering.
+The bivalve type was noted, Robbin’s Island Box oysters.
+Robbin’s Island in Peconic Bay, L.I. is still noted for oysters.
 They’re on the menu occasionally at the Oyster Bar in Grand Central Terminal, NYC.

-[Quick-talking host, we’ll call him Anthony]: “So George, who would have thought of next-door Jersey as an interesting place for food, how did you come up with that one?”.
+[Quick-talking host, we’ll call him Anthony]: “So George, who would have thought next-door Jersey was an interesting place for food, how did you come up with that?”.

 George: “Well Anthony, there is an old Dutch community here you know, in fact the ‘Jersey Dutch’ language only died out earlier this century.
-They’ve got some interesting dishes and there’s also some food from around Bergen and Passaic which is a fusion of old European and native cuisines.
-Our Ramapo trout tonight might be from that tradition.
-The staff in the airport restaurant are mostly from Jersey and they still have these dishes in their family”.
+They’ve got some interesting dishes and there’s also some food from around Bergen and Passaic that is a fusion of old European and native cuisines.
+Our Ramapo trout tonight might be from that type of eating.
+The staff in the restaurant are mostly Jersey and they still have these dishes in their family”.

 Anthony: “Now that’s fascinating.
-[Goes into kitchen trailing cameras and tastes a soup from a tall metal “toureen”].
+[Goes into kitchen trailing cameras and tastes soup from a tall metal pot].
 “And that’s amazing, all Jersey ingredients you say?
-We don’t need to go to the Texas border or Baghdad to find the exotic and tasty, it’s in our own backyard, too, huh?”.
+We don’t need to go to the Texas border or Baghdad to find the exotic and tasty, it’s right in our own backyard, huh?”.

 George: “You said it.
 Try this Renault American Champagne, it’s wonderful!”.

-For the drinks served at its delectable, accacia-scented New Orleans dinner of 1939, orange wine was selected, and also an unattributed “Chablis” from California.
-The former perhaps was brought to Manhattan by Moss.
-Orange wine was a notable product in the areas of south Louisiana where navel oranges were grown (and they still are, despite Katrina).
+Orange wine was a notable product of south Louisiana where navel oranges were grown, and they still are, despite Katrina.
 The Federal Writers Project took note of the winy specialty around the same time.
-The recipe is very old, probably arriving via the Caribbean and ultimately from England, home, native or adopted, of most of the world’s great drinks.
-Of the chablis, one guesses it was a worthy early Chardonnay of the Napa or Sonoma.
+The recipe is very old and probably arrived in the south via the Caribbean.
+It is ultimately from England, home, native or adopted, of most of the world’s great drinks.

-**Note re images shown: both images are believed in the public domain.
-The first image, the menu from 1939, is from the New York Public Library’s menu archive, here.
-The other image is no. 31185 from the aviation archive of the Port Authority of New York and New Jersey, specifically here.
+*Note re images above: both images are believed in the public domain.
+The first image, the menu from 1939, is from the New York Public Library’s menu archive as linked in the text.
+The other is item no. 31185 from the aviation archive of the Port Authority of New York and New Jersey, here.